the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

     index.css
 ~~~~~~~~

 Now it looks cleaner than before.
 The index naming of a file describes it as an entry point file to the folder.
 It is just a common naming convention, but you can use your own naming as well.
 In this module structure, a component is defined by its component declaration in the JavaScript file, but also by its style and tests.
-If you have trouble finding your components this way while searching for them in your editor/IDE, search for paths rather than files (e.g. search for “Table index”).
+If you have trouble finding your components this way while searching for them in your editor/IDE, search for paths rather than files (e.g. search for "Table index").

 Another step is extracting the constant variables from the App component, which were used to compose the Hacker News API URL.